verifyica-team/pipeliner/README.md

 @pipeline name=[hello-world-pipeline] status=[SUCCESS] exit-code=[0] ms=[61]
 ```

-## Properties
+## Variables

-A pipeline, job, or step can define properties using a `with` map on the element
+A pipeline, job, or step can define variables using a `with` map on the element

-These properties can be used in `run` statements as well as a `working-directory` value.
+These variables can be used in `run` statements as well as a `working-directory` value.

-A property name must match the regular expression `^[a-zA-Z0-9_][a-zA-Z0-9_.-]*[a-zA-Z0-9_]$`
+A variable name must match the regular expression `^[a-zA-Z0-9_][a-zA-Z0-9_]*[a-zA-Z0-9_]$`

-If a property is not defined, then the property is replaced with an empty string.
+If a variable is not defined, then the variable is replaced with an empty string.

-**PROPERTIES ARE FLAT**
+**Variables are case-insensitive**

+- Variables can be defined in a pipeline, job, or step, but are not scoped

-- The last value of a property is used
+- The last value of a variable is used

-- If you require a property to be scoped, use a prefix
-  - `pipeline.property`
-  - `my-job.property`
+- Use a prefix as part of the variable to scope the variable
-  - `my-pipeline.my-job.my-step.property`
+  - `pipeline__variable_1`

 ### Example